 agreed global scheme so that all countries can benefit from the consolidated efforts.

 SBSTA plays a central role in implementing systematic observation under the UNFCCC, liaising with important

-partner programmes, including WMO and GCOS.
-WMO, GCOS, and other organizations as requested
+partner programmes, including WMO, GCOS and CEOS and other organizations.
+GCOS

 At SBSTA 41 2014, Lima, Peru, the SBSTA reemphasized the importance of systematic observation for the

 UNFCCC process at large and the continued need to secure funding to meet the essential needs for national,

 regional and global climate observations under the Convention on a long term basis (see FCCC/SBSTA/2014/5).

 Earlier decisions by COP identified deficiencies in climate observing networks.
 Decision 14/CP.4

 page 56) urges Parties to undertake action on all aspects of systematic observation and data exchange and

 At COP 5, the COP invited all Parties to provide detailed reports on systematic observation in line